xarray-contrib/xarray-simlab/doc/create_model.rst

 Anatomy of a Process subclass
 -----------------------------

-Let's first wrap the code above into a single subclass of :class:`~xsimlab.Process` named ``AdvectionLax1D``.
+Let's first wrap the code above into a single class named ``AdvectionLax1D`` decorated by :class:`~xsimlab.process`.
 Next we'll explain in detail the content of this class.

 .. literalinclude:: scripts/advection_model.py
    :lines: 3-32